 This is a long-term commitment and will be dependent upon time, resources and capacity.
 Our current priorities reaching less visible members of our community and addressing discrimination experienced by current and potential members who are:

 - people of Faith

 - people who identify as having a disability

 - people living in residential or sheltered housing

-We regularly monitor our membership to establish whether we are achieving these goals so, if you are a member and have received your anonymous monitoring form, we would be very grateful if you could return it in the Freepost envelope supplied or, if you picked it up at an event and forgot the envelope, post it to:
+We regularly monitor our membership to establish whether we are achieving these goals so, if you are a member and have received your anonymous monitoring form, we would be very grateful if you could return it to us at :

 The Website Team.